benwilcock/tanzu-application-platform-scripts/minikube-linux/README.md

 1. Run the `stage-3` to install Tanzu Cluster Essentials for VMware Tanzu.
 1. Run the `stage-4` script to install Tanzu Application Platform.
 1. Run the `stage-5` script to create a developer workspace and add the required repository and secrets.
-1. Run the `stage-6` script to deploy a test application workload.
-1. Run the `stage-7` script to test the application workload with `curl`.

 You now have a fully working Tanzu Application Platform installation on Minikube.
 If you're not using Minikube, you may need to make some adjustments to these steps to suit your needs.